microsounds/atelier/readme.md

 	* _[`xinit`](.xinitrc) starts automatically upon login to [`tty1`](.profile)._

 # Usage notes
-## X session startup tied to Xinit
-This setup attempts to limit the use of system-wide changes to the machine.

-Daemons and services required for the window manager are tied to `xinit`, avoiding the use of `systemd` unit files, cronjobs, or other stateful changes.
-They are terminated when the X server exits.

 ## Using `git meta`
 `git meta` points to a detached **bare** repo in `~/.config/meta` which manages the `$HOME` directory, allowing for in-place backup and version control of dotfiles.